tolauwae/phd-thesis/src/oop/oop.typ

 // in part of the focus in WOOD is debugging of live applications, something we do not consider here.
 The two works really have a very different philosophy.
 An initial investigation by #cite(form: "prose", <rojas21:wood>) looked at out-of-place debugging as a solution for live debugging of _in-production_ embedded applications.
 The work paved the way for using out-of-place debugging on microcontrollers, and while its topic is very interesting, there are many questions around the idea of debugging in production.
-In-production debugging is rarely seen in practice, and considered by many to be undesirable.
+In-production debugging is rarely seen in practice, and considered by some to be undesirable.
-Furthermore, out-of-place debugging can provide numerous other benefits to debuggers for microncotrollers.
+Regardless, out-of-place debugging can provide numerous other benefits to debuggers for microncotrollers.
-In  this dissertation, we will therefore not concern ourselves with this problem, and present how we adapted---and extended---out-of-place debugging, presented in a context of traditional development stage debugging of microncotrollers.
+In  this dissertation, we will therefore not concern ourselves with the problem of in-production debugging, and instead present how we adapted---and extended---out-of-place debugging to work for microncotrollers during the traditional development stage.

 === The gaps in out-of-place debugging